Guidance for COVID-19 Related Changes

 - Communicate to students and faculty the institution’s

 - written, approved, and communicated protocols for physical distancing.

 - expected protocols for hygiene, PPE use, and community behavior.

-6. Ensure that a member of the institution has been able to reach out to each student on a personal level to assure that the students’ mental health needs are being met.
+- Ensure that students have access to and can communicate with mental health services regardless of operating scenario (including distancing and remote environments) Ensure that a member of the institution has been able to reach out to each student on a personal level to assure that the students’ mental health needs are being met.

 A2.6 Fieldwork Supervisors